close2/alibvr/doc/README.md

 ### Background conversions

-### Using different inputs, reference voltages or modes
+### Switching between different inputs, reference voltages or modes

 The Adc class itself allows you to specify input, reference voltage and mode as template arguments.
 It is however possible to override those